johnrraymond/greatlibraryserver/readme.md

 sudo a2enmod wsgi
 ```

-Try bakerydemo to start with:
+Make the bakerydemo from the greatlibraryserver:
 ```
 sudo apt install python3-virtualenv pip cd ~john